liferay/liferay-docs/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/02-monitoring/00-monitoring-intro.markdown

 ## Enable Data Collection [](id=enable-data-collection)

 Monitoring is enabled on Elasticsearch by default, but data collection isn't.
-To use Kibana to collect data on your Elasticsearch cluster, enable data collection by adding this line to `elasticsearch.yml`.
+Enable data collection by adding this line to `elasticsearch.yml`.

     xpack.monitoring.collection.enabled: true